SCIENCE. POLITICS. STORYTELLING.

 Bio

-Sheril Kirshenbaum is an Emmy Award-winning scientist and author at Michigan State University.
-She works to enhance public understanding of science and improve communication between scientists, policymakers and the public.
-She hosts and writes the PBS series, Serving Up Science, currently in its fourth season.
+Dr. Sheril Kirshenbaum is an Emmy Award-winning scientist and author working to enhance public understanding of science and improve communication between scientists, policymakers, and the public.
+She hosts and writes the PBS series, Serving Up Science, and is currently working in the U.S. Senate as a Council on Foreign Relations International Affairs Fellow with Senator Gary Peters.

-Sheril co-authored Unscientific America: How Scientific Illiteracy Threatens Our Future with Chris Mooney, chosen by Library Journal as one of the Best Sci-Tech Books of 2009 and named by President Obama's science advisor John Holdren as a top recommended read.
-She is also the author of The Science of Kissing, which explores the science behind one of humanity's fondest pastimes.
-Her Substack, Unelected Representative, focuses on scientific decision making in the U.S. Congress.
+At Michigan State University, Sheril's research explores how senior policymakers in the U.S. government make decisions about science and policy.
+She has co-authored Unscientific America: How Scientific Illiteracy Threatens Our Future with Chris Mooney, chosen by Library Journal as one of the Best Sci-Tech Books of 2009 and named by President Obama's science advisor John Holdren as a top recommended read.
+She also wrote The Science of Kissing, which explores the science behind one of humanity's fondest pastimes.
+Her Substack, Unelected Representative, focuses on scientific decision-making in the U.S. Congress.

-Previously Sheril served as director of the University of Texas at Austin Energy Poll.
+Previously, Sheril served as director of the University of Texas at Austin Energy Poll.
 She has also worked with the Webber Energy Group at the Center for International Energy and Environmental Policy and Duke University's Nicholas Institute for Environmental Policy Solutions.
-Sheril has been a visiting scholar with The Pimm Group, a fellow with the Center for Biodiversity and Conservation at the American Museum of Natural History and a Howard Hughes Research Fellow.
-She lives in East Lansing, Michigan with her husband, David Lowry, and sons.
+Sheril has been a visiting scholar with The Pimm Group, a fellow with the Center for Biodiversity and Conservation at the American Museum of Natural History, and a Howard Hughes Research Fellow.
+She lives in Bethesda, Maryland with her husband, David Lowry, and sons.

 PBS Series